csimmonds/bbb-android-device-files/README.md

-# How to build Android KitKat 4.4 for BeagleBone Black
+# How to build Android Lollipop 5.x for BeagleBone Black

+This is a "work in progress", don't expect everything to go smoothly.

+This build has been tested on a BBB rev A (2 GiB internal eMMC) with an LCD4 cape.
+Here are some issues that I am aware of

+1. The boot time is long, expect to wait several minutes
+2. The graphics are not accelerated and the screen flickers when updating
+3. The buttons on the screen do not work
+4. The Ethernet interface is not configured

-These instructions use `AOSP 4.4.4_r1` from Google and bootloader, kernel and graphics drivers from TI Rowboat (http://arowboat.org).
+These instructions use `AOSP 5.1.0_r5` from Google and bootloader, kernel and graphics drivers from TI Rowboat (http://arowboat.org).
 They were tested using Ubuntu 12.04 on the build machine and a BeagelBone Black A6 as the target.